howardisaacson/Intro-to-Astro-2021/Week2_numpy_astropy/README.md

-## Meeting Time: 5:30pm Tuesday June 18th 2018.
+## Meeting Time: 5:00pm Tuesday June 18th 2019.
-Google Hangout.
-(Contact Details to be sent out before meeting)
+Contact Details to be sent out before meeting.

 ## Agenda: (Because a meeting without an agenda is no meeting at all).